V-Srivatsan/VStop/README.md

 | Your marks | Stored locally.
 A one-way anonymous hash of your unique identifiers is used as a Firebase identifier |
 | Class average data | Aggregated anonymously in Firebase.
 No reg number, no name — just numbers |

-The anonymous hash is generated on-device and is not reversible.
+The anonymous hash is generated and salted on-device and is not reversible.
 No one — including the developer — can link a Firebase entry back to a student.

 ---

 ## Installation

+V-Stop is currently in early access, distributed as a sideload APK.
-V-Stop is a hobby project.
-There is no planneed Play Store or App Store listing yet.
+There is no Play Store listing planned at this time.

 **Android (sideload APK):**